Vedika002/Library_Management_System/README.md

 # Library_Management_System

 This project is a simple Library Management System implemented in Python.
 It allows for the management of books and users, tracking of book availability, and simple logging of operations.
+It has a good CLI interface and interactivity.

 ## Features